tango-controls/tango-doc/source/manual/tango-manual.rst

 When inserting data into a DevicePipe or a DevicePipeBlob, error management is very similar to reading data from from a DevicePipe or a DevicePipeBlob.
-The difference is that there is one moer case which could trigger one exception during the insertion.
+The difference is that there is one more case which could trigger one exception during the insertion.
 This case is

 -  Insertion into the DevicePipe (or DevicePipeBlob) if its data element